drjoschua/nr-litteratur/USA-ASS.md

 ## McFadden et al. (2002) Remote Usability Evaluation: Overview and Case Studies

+__Participants__:
+_Sighted_  (?)

+McFadden et al. (2002) describe opportunities of remote evaluation related to:
+* travel costs,
+* productivity costs, and
+* opportunity costs.

+Second, they list some (outdated) collaborative software for remote evaluation including _Microsoft NetMeeting_, _Lotus SameTime_, and _PlaceWare Web Conferencing_ including their advatages and disadvatages related to hardware necessities:
+* voice communication,
+* videotaping the session, and
+* loggign the test.

+Third, they discuss usability activities for remote evaluation including:
+* participative design,
+* walktroughs,
+* usability testing.

+Finally, they conduct three studies:
+* local vs. remote participants, number of critical errors, number of noncritical errors, time of task:
+Remote participants were more likely to have noncritical error
+* local vs. mobile usability test, number of critical errors, number of noncritical errors, time of task:
+Remote participants took longer to complete the tasks.
+* walkthroughs and usability test.

+They where they compare local with remote evaluation and show that remote evaluation can be effective and produce comparable results to traditional approaches.
+They conclude that both methods were not mutually exclusing but can complete each other.

 ## Power & Petrie (2019) Working With Participants